mongolar/mongolar/README.md

 ####5.1.5
 Now you should be able to visit the "/admin" url

+This functionality will be moved to the khan cli app.

 ##This is a very early BETA
 This is in no way production ready.
 There is still a lot to be done.